-Confidence Interval for the population mean may be stated as which means population means lies between values of 30 and 50.
+The confidence interval for the population mean may be stated as , which means the population mean lies between values of 30 and 50.

-Since the interval estimate may or may not contain the true parameter estimate, we associate confidence (probability) of finding the true parameter value in the interval.
+Since the true parameter estimate might or might not be in the interval estimate, we link confidence (probability) to finding the true parameter estimate in the interval.

-We may say that there is a 95% confidence that the interval contains the population mean which also implies that there is a 5% chance that the interval may not contain the population means.
+We may say that there is a 95% confidence level that the interval contains the population mean, implying a 5% chance that the interval may not contain the population mean.

-The confidence interval for a population mean is determined by taking the sample mean(point estimate) and adding or subtracting a margin of error to it.
+The confidence interval for a population mean is determined by taking the sample mean(point estimate) and adding or subtracting a margin of error from it.

 If the population Standard deviation is known, the margin of error is determined by